 Beyond the idea of simply being natural, home remedies are a good choice because they often provide our bodies with additional benefits rather than unwanted side effects.
 They also tend to build up our immune systems rather than propping them up, which makes for long-term health benefits as opposed to more reliance on medication.

 Here are some simple home remedies for spring allergies!

 Certain foods are aces at clearing out sinuses and opening up nasal passages to breathing again.
-Hot and spicy foods like cayenne pepper, mustard and horseradish are great for naturally relieving inflammation.
+Hot and spicy foods like cayenne pepper, mustard, and horseradish are great for naturally relieving inflammation.
 In the same breath, other spices that aren’t necessarily hot, such as turmeric and cinnamon, are good anti-inflammatory additions to our diet as well.
-For those with gardens, mustard and horseradish greens are growing in early spring, and they can be a milder version of this spices to include on sandwiches and in salads.
+For those with gardens, mustard and horseradish greens are growing in early spring, and they can be a milder version of these spices to include on sandwiches and in salads.

 Vitamin C & Flavonoids

 Flavonoids tend to be found in plants, and they are the compounds that often give plants their bright colors.
 Berries are a fantastic source of flavonoids.
 Quercetin, especially, is helpful.
 Flavonoids improve the body’s ability to utilize vitamin C. Vitamin C is an antihistamine.
 While we tend to think of citrus fruit as the ultimate source of vitamin C, many fruits and vegetables supply it in abundance, strawberries being one of them.
 Luckily, many strawberries like to start popping out in late spring and early summer.